robertcv/DICE-BigData-Traffic/python_package/README.rst

 .. code:: bash

-    $ export KAFKA_HOST=127.0.0.1
-    $ export KAFKA_PORT=9092
+    $ cat local.conf
+    {
+        "kafka_host": "127.0.0.1:9092",
+        "bt_sensors": {
+            "timon_username": "username",
+            "timon_password": "password",
+            "timon_crt_file": "datacloud.crt"
+        }
+    }
     $ pytraffic --bt_collector --il_collector --pollution_collector

-This takes Kafka host and port as defined with ``KAFKA_HOST`` and ``KAFKA_PORT`` environment variables.
-It then runs bluetooth sensors, inductive loops and air pollution collectors.
+This runs bluetooth sensors, inductive loops and air pollution collectors.
+Note: because we saved configurations in a ``local.conf`` file, ``pytraffic`` automatically loads it and we don't have to specify the ``--config`` argument.

 .. code:: bash

-    $ export BT_SENSORS_IMG_DIR=/home/user/image
+    $ cat conf/pytraffic.conf
+    {
+        "kafka_host": "127.0.0.1:9092",
+        "inductive_loops": {
+            "img_dir": "/home/user/image"
+        }
+    }
-    $ pytraffic --kafka 127.0.0.1:9092 --bt_collector --plot bt
+    $ pytraffic --il_collector --plot il --config conf/pytraffic.conf

-This sets Kafka host to 127.0.0.1 and port to 9092.
-It then sends bluetooth data to Kafka.
-Finally it saves a plot of sensors location into the directory specified with ``BT_SENSORS_IMG_DIR``.
+This loads configurations from ``conf/pytraffic.conf`` and runs inductive loops collector.
+It also generates a plot of inductive loops location and saves it into the directory set in ``img_dir``.
 Warning: as for now to just plot data you still have to have a working Kafka.